sterbini/IPAC2026_NL_matching/README.md

 3. If the $\rho$ is matched in $s_0$, it is matched along the full NL circular machine.
 Let's assume linear machines.
 Is the $\rho$ constant but for metric factors along the machine?
 In others words, is $\rho|s_1=\rho(a\odot x, b \odot p)|s_0 $?
 Clearly not (example: Gaussian beam with $\alpha_{CS}=0$ and $\alpha_{CS}\ne 0$).
 Is $\rho_{\vec{x}}$ constant but for metric factors along the machine?

 The first problem is a problem on analysis, the second one is a problem of synthesis.
-The 3 is a corollary of 1 and 2.
+The third problem is a corollary of 1 and 2.

-To address this problem we assume that $\rho$ is zero outside the KAM region around the closed orbit.
+To address these questions we assume that $\rho$ is zero outside the KAM region around the closed orbit.

 ### Linear systems